EricThomson/gigadetector/readme.md

     cp object_detection/packages/tf1/setup.py .
     python -m pip install --use-feature=2020-resolver .

-Update python path:
+Update python path so you can access the utilities in your python scripts:

     cd ~/models/research/
     export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim

-Now you should have access to all the features of the object detection api!
 Test it with the following:

-Test your install:

       cd ~/models/research
       python object_detection/builders/model_builder_tf1_test.py

-If you see a bunch of lines indicating tests were Run (maybe with one or two skipped), you are good to go.
+If you see a bunch of lines indicating tests were Run (maybe with one or two skipped), you are good to go!

 ### Download the model and test images
 Run the script to download the frozen model (`fish_frcnn_graph.pb`) into `models/` and to create the local `data/` folder and download three large images into this folder.
 In your gigadetector environment: